msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 <a id="idea"></a>
 ### Idea
 The idea behind this library is to translate applications within its live context, inside the application itself.
-In order to do so, a click event is added to the given application that opens a dialog whenever a translatable object (e.g. Label) is clicked.
+In order to do so, a click event is added to the given application that opens a dialog whenever a translatable object (e.g. Label) is right-clicked.

 ![Dialog Popup Window](dialog.PNG)